Same-sex couples challenge Colorado ban on gay marriage

-DENVER (Reuters) - Nine same-sex couples filed suit on Wednesday challenging Colorado’s ban on gay marriage, following a recent string of court decisions striking down similar restrictions in New Mexico, Utah and Virginia.
+DENVER (Reuters) - Nine same-sex couples filed suit on Wednesday challenging Colorado’s ban on gay marriage following court decisions striking down similar restrictions in New Mexico, Utah and Virginia.

 The lawsuit, filed in state court in Denver, says a 2006 voter-passed state constitutional amendment defining marriage as exclusively “a union of one man and one woman” violates U.S. constitutional guarantees of equal protection and due process.